chazzka/clanekforest/clanek.md

 -------------------------------------------------------------------
 The appropriate choice of the algorithm for the range tolerance selection is a matter of experiments and future research.

+In this section we describe the Isolation Forest, pi We begin with a sample of datapoints.

 $$ranges = map(r_f , D)  \tag{5},$$

 where $r_f$ being a random range generated using one of the above-defined functions and D being all of the dimensions of a given dataset.